deyvidholz/ts-express-typeorm-boilerplate/README.md

 ## 📝 Description

 This project is a boilerplate for Nodejs/Typescript server-side applications.
-It already inclues:
+It already includes:

 - 🟢 docker-compose file including postgres and pgadmin container setup
 - 🟢 Database connection with TypeORM configured (`seeds` included)